Myriota/Flex-SDK/README.md

 > will be developing so update it as you need.
 If you flash the System
 > Image you must re-flash the User Application.

+The instructions below outline how to program the System Image and User Application via the command line.
+Myriota also provides the DeviceAssist GUI tool for programming devices.
+The DeviceAssist tool is available from the **Tools** section of the [Myriota Support Site](https://support.myriota.com/).

 ### Programming On Linux

 The following programming instructions assume your current working directory